Guidelines for Year 11

 - Students can choose up to 12 courses and must have a full timetable.

-- Students must do a course in English, Maths and Science (students need to talk to their teachers in these subjects for guidance on the best courses for them).
+- Students must do a course in English and Maths, Science is recommended (students need to talk to their teachers in these subjects for guidance on the best courses for them).

 - Approximately 20 credits in Level One NCEA will be offered.